daostack/test_env/README.md

 1. tag and publish the docker contains to dockerhub

-`./release.sh -d` will run the script in development mode, which will run all the steps except publish the ersult on docker hub
+`./release.sh -d` will run the script in development mode, which will run all the steps except publish the result on docker hub.
+This is useful for testing

-## Instructions
+## How to create a test_env release for a new `arc` or `subgraph` package

 Create and release new images for a new [Arc](https://github.com/daostack/arc/)/[subgraph](https://github.com/daostack/subgraph/) combo.